Zenimax: stop rushing Bethesda Game Studios, employ more staff and stop streamlining games

 "Creation Club" is a symptom of the much larger problem: you want as much of our money as you can get, but you're not willing to put the work in.

 Fallout 4 is a prime example (Skyrim too, to a lesser extent).
-The game made you an insane amount of money and you expanded your fanbase but you lost the respect of a huge amount of your long term fans.
+The game made a ridiculous amount of money and you expanded your fanbase but you lost the respect of a huge number of your long term fans - fans who supported you for years.
 The problems with the game:

 *bugs and gliches